-During the fourth quarter of fiscal 2004, the Board of Directors approved a restructuring plan involving the elimination of employee positions and the closure of a number of offices worldwide having a total cost of \$27.5 million.
-This plan, which we refer to as the fiscal 2004 restructuring plan, was designed to improve efficiencies across the organization, reduce operating expense levels to help achieve our targeted operating margins and redirect resources to product development, sales development and other critical areas.
-The actions approved under the fiscal 2004 restructuring plan were completed during the fourth quarter of fiscal 2005; there were no restructuring charges during the first quarter of fiscal 2006.
-As a result of the fiscal 2004 restructuring plan, we expect to realize pretax savings of approximately \$9.3 million per quarter, resulting in an annual savings of approximately \$37.0 million to be reflected across each on-going cost and expense line item in the Condensed Consolidated Statements of Income.
-However, a portion of these savings are being used to fund various growth initiatives in-line with our corporate strategy; consequently, not all of these savings will directly reduce operating expenses but have helped contain cost increases across each expense category described above.
+During the fourth quarter of fiscal 2004, the Board of Directors approved a restructuring plan involving the elimination of employee positions and the closure of a number of offices worldwide having a total cost of \$27.5 million ("Fiscal 2004 Plan").
+This plan was designed to improve efficiencies across the organization, reduce operating expense levels to help achieve our targeted operating margins and redirect resources to product development, sales development and other critical areas.
+The actions approved under the Fiscal 2004 Plan were completed during the fourth quarter of fiscal 2005; there were no restructuring charges during the three and six months ended July 31, 2005.
+As a result of this plan, we expect to realize pretax savings of approximately \$9.3 million per quarter, resulting in an annual savings of approximately \$37.0 million to be reflected across each on-going cost and expense line item in the Condensed Consolidated Statements of Income.
+However, these savings are being used to fund various growth initiatives in line with our corporate strategy; while containing cost increases across each expense category described above.

-During the three months ended April 30, 2004, we recorded net restructuring charges of \$8.3 million, of which approximately \$6.6 million related to employee termination costs for 316 employees and \$1.8 million related to the closure of facilities.
+During the three months ended July 31, 2004, we recorded gross restructuring charges of \$3.7 million, of which approximately \$2.5 million related to headcount reductions and \$1.2 million related to the closure of facilities.
+During the six months ended July 31, 2004, we recorded gross restructuring charges of \$12.1 million under the Fiscal 2004 Plan.
+Approximately \$9.1 million of this amount related to headcount reductions and approximately \$3.0 million related to facility closures.
 Partially offsetting this charge was a reversal of \$0.1 million related to a change in estimates underlying office closure costs originally established under the fiscal 2002 restructuring plan.
 The underlying liabilities were ultimately settled for less than originally estimated.

-For additional information regarding restructuring reserves, see Note 9, "Restructuring Reserves" and Note 14, "Segments," in the Notes to Condensed Consolidated Financial Statements.
+For additional information regarding restructuring reserves, see Note 10, "Restructuring Reserves" and Note 15, "Segments," in the Notes to Condensed Consolidated Financial Statements.